robamu-org/tmtccmd/docs/introduction.rst

 - `Packet Utilisation Standard (PUS)`_ TMTC stack to simplify the packaging of PUS telecommand packets and the analysis and deserialization of raw PUS telemetry
-- Common communicaiton interfaces like a serial interface or a TCP/IP interface to send and receive TMTC packets.
+- Common communication interfaces like a serial interface or a TCP/IP interface to send and receive TMTC packets.
 - Listener mode to display incoming packets
-- Sequential mode which allows inserting telecommands into a queue and sending them in a sequential way, allowing to analyse the telemetry generated for each telecommand
+- Sequential mode which allows inserting telecommands into a queue and sending them in a sequential way, allowing to analyse the telemetry generated for each telecommand separately
 - Special internal queue commands which allow operations like informative printouts or send delays
 - Components to simplify the handling of housekeeping replies (PUS Service 8) or action command replies (PUS Service 3)